niphadkarneha/gatsby-blog-neha/content/blog/GoogleDataStudio/index.md

 4. Page Views
 5. The kind of visitor (New or Returning visitor)

 I will look at the source of the visit, are people using their mobile phones or desktops to view my webpage.
-I want to know how do people find my website, I do not market my website heavily so I want to know is someone telling them about my website like my Github, LinkedIn, or other social site.
+I want to know how do people find my website, I do not market my website so I want to know how do people find my website.
+Is it through word of mouth or via 3rd party sites like my Github, LinkedIn, or other social site.
 I also want to know which region is the audience from, If I am appying for a job in, "Region X" but all of my views or web traffic is from, "Region Y" it completely defeats the purpose.
-I also want to know why of my pages get the maximum number of views, how long are these visitors staying on a particular page or my site.
+I also want to know which of my pages get the maximum number of views, how long are these visitors staying on a particular page of my site.
 The term bounce rate tells me if visitors like my webpage.
 Lastly, I want to know if I have new visitors or old visitors coming back to my page.

 I will talk about two fields in the Data Studio platform that will help you create basic visualizations.
 Firstly we'll navigate to something called, "Filter Control".